Online Statistical Inference in Decision-Making with Matrix Context: Introduction

 As \cite{poldrack2011handbook} introduced in their neuroimaging book, statistical inference on the pixel level is able to test whether an individual pixel in an image has a significant effect on measuring the outcome.
 In our motivational example in Figure \ref{fig:chicken pox}, hypothesis test \eqref{eq: hype test 1} provides the answer of whether a certain pixel is significant in determining the reward, while hypothesis test \eqref{eq: hype test 2} helps us understand if the intervention causes a significant difference in the patient's health outcome.

+In addition to the parameter inference, we further extend our online inference framework to the optimal policy value.
+This value represents the best-expected reward a decision-maker can achieve given complete knowledge of the environment.
+The need to infer this optimal value becomes crucial in real-world applications whenever the experimenters need to assess the best possible reward they can achieve given the currently available interventions.
+Such assessment determines the adequacy of current actions in achieving desirable outcomes or necessitates refinement of the action set.
+In particular, the optimal policy value attainable under the current environment is defined as

+where $a^*(X)$ indicates the optimal policy for a given context $X$ under our reward function described in \eqref{eq: model}.
+To provide additional clarification, experimenters can assess whether the current best treatment outcome surpasses a certain threshold $(V_0)$ by conducting the following one-sided statistical test:

-In this work, we propose an online inference procedure to simultaneously conduct sequential decision-making and statistical inference under the low-rank matrix contextual bandit framework.
-In particular, we iteratively update a low-rank estimation of $M_i$ for the sequential decision-making purpose with low computational cost.
-Meanwhile, we simultaneously maintain an unbiased estimator in an online fashion for the inference purpose.
-We briefly illustrate this online procedure in Figure \ref{fig:algo flow} where the low-rank estimation for the decision-making purpose is denoted as $\Msgd_{i,t}$, and the unbiased estimator for the inference purpose is denoted as $\Munbs_{i,t}$.
-We summarize the role and properties of both estimators below. \begin{itemize} \item $\Msgd_{i,t}$: Low-rank but biased, sequentially updated for the decision-making. \item $\Munbs_{i,t}$: Unbiased but not low-rank, doubly debiased for online inference. \end{itemize}
+After exploring the essential aspects of both parameter inference and optimal policy value inference, we now present our proposed methodology, a procedural framework specifically designed to address these key areas of statistical estimation and inference in online decision-making.
+In particular, we iteratively update a low-rank estimation of $M_i$ under a sequential decision-making framework with low computational cost.
+Meanwhile, we simultaneously maintain an unbiased estimator in an online fashion for inference purposes.
+We briefly illustrate this online procedure in Figure \ref{fig:algo flow} where the low-rank estimation of $M_i$ is denoted as $\Msgd_{i,t}$, and the unbiased estimator for the inference purpose is denoted as $\Munbs_{i,t}$.
+We summarize the role and properties of both estimators below. \begin{itemize} \item $\Msgd_{i,t}$: Low-rank but biased, sequentially updated low-rank estimation for $M_i$. \item $\Munbs_{i,t}$: Unbiased but not low-rank, designed for conducting inference of $M_i$. \end{itemize}